Fabio3rs/my-cpp-repl-study/README.md

 ## Performance Characteristics (v1.5-alpha)

-> **⚠️ Performance Variability**: All performance metrics are highly system-dependent.
-Results will vary significantly based on hardware configuration, compiler versions, system load, and environmental factors.
-Use these measurements as relative performance indicators rather than absolute benchmarks.
+> **Performance Variability**: All performance metrics are **reference values from test measurements** and are highly system-dependent.
+Your actual performance will likely be different - it may be faster or slower depending on your hardware, compiler version, system load, and configuration.
+These numbers are provided for understanding relative performance characteristics, not as performance guarantees.
+Benchmark on your own system for accurate numbers.

-### Compilation Performance ✅ **VERIFIED FUNCTIONALITY**
+### Compilation Performance (VERIFIED FUNCTIONALITY)
-- **Single File Compilation**: **90-96ms average** (measured in Ubuntu 24.04 environment)
+- **Single File Compilation**: ~90-96ms average (reference value from test system)
 - **Dual-Level Parallelism**:
   - **Inter-file**: Multiple source files compiled simultaneously
   - **Intra-file**: AST analysis + object compilation run in parallel using `std::async`